Fistula Foundation

 Fistula Foundation is a nonprofit 501(c)(3) organization focused on treating obstetric fistula, a health condition affecting poor women in developing countries.
-As of 2024, the foundation reported that it supported over 100,000 surgeries over 35 countries.
-The foundation covers the full cost of fistula repair surgery for women cannot afford it.
-It also funds public education campaigns to potential patients, patient outreach and screening, surgery training, and post-surgery support.
+As of 2024, the foundation had supported over 100,000 surgeries in over 35 countries.
+The foundation covers the full cost of fistula repair surgery for women who cannot afford it.
+It also funds public education campaigns for potential patients, patient outreach and screening, surgery training, and post-surgery support.

 The foundation has been recommended by commentator Nicholas Kristof and philosopher Peter Singer (through his book The Life You Can Save) as a highly impactful charity.
 In 2023, the foundation received a $15 million gift from philanthropist MacKenzie Scott.